Skip to content

 dotnet --list-runtimes

-The AspNetCore runtime should be displayed with version 6.x:
+The AspNetCore runtime should be displayed with version 8.x.x, for example:

-If you do not see this go through the installation steps above again.
+If you do not see an '8' as the first digit of the version number (the rest may vary) go through the installation steps above again.

 3. Install PostgreSQL server